WeTechHK/Universal-BCOS-DOC/source/develop/config.md

 #### 1.1.3 Data Compatibility Configuration

-Supports dynamic data version upgrades.
+Supports data version upgrade dynamically.
 This configuration item is located under `[version]`:

 - `[version].compatibility_version`: Data compatibility version number, default is `v3.10.0`.
 When a new version upgrade is initiated, all binaries are replaced, and the data version can be dynamically upgraded by sending a transaction to modify the system configuration.